 The king of Thailand gave semi-autonomy to these provinces and left them to practice their religion and govern themselves through Sharia laws.
 A couple of years ago, around 2004 Thailand decided to have more control over the area and abolished the provinces’ independence.

-Obviously, the tensions had already started in 1909, several militias had formed over the years to try to fight Thai’s forced assimilation.
+Obviously, the tensions had already started in 1909, several militias had formed over the years to try to fight the Thai’s forced assimilation.
 But 2004 marked a peak in the conflict, it became more violent and more and more attacks took place.

-The insurgents believed that by causing unrest in the Buddhist country, which believe in peace and non-violence, the government will get tired and just give up.
+The insurgents believed that by causing unrest in the Buddhist country, which believes in peace and non-violence, the government will get tired and just give up.
 Let’s just say that Thailand is not known for giving up territory that easily.

 This being said, the conflict is slowly tuning down and attacks are less and less frequent.
 Most people there don’t really care about their independence and just want the conflict to cease.